I tried anomaly detection for industrial sensors with SKAB and time series foundation models

 TimesFM 2.5 mean (c=512) 0.7723 0.182 0.328 0.898 229 ms / sensor 944 MB

 TimesFM 2.5 mean outperforms all Chronos-2 variants by +18 to +22 AUC points (in relative terms, +30 to +39%).
-However, when tracking per-dataset results, the two models differ quite a bit in how they capture anomalies.
+However, tracking per-dataset results reveals that the two models capture anomalies quite differently.

 Dataset C28 multi C120 multi TFM mean Pattern